 Personal property of the residents living in residence halls is not covered by the University insurance.
 Residents should cover their personal property through student personal property insurance purchased by the resident at his/her option, or their parent's homeowner's insurance.

 Who can enter my building?

-Students living in the building, maintenance, custodial staff, Residence Life and Residential Services professional staff are the only individuals with access to a specific building.
+Students living in the building, maintenance, custodial staff, Residence Life and Housing Services professional staff are the only individuals with access to a specific building.
 Custodial staff has access to common areas.
 If requested by the student, maintenance staff has the ability to access individual rooms to make repairs.

 What right of entry to the leased premises does Lehigh (landlord) have?